+Each question is followed by a list of possible answers.
+Select only one answer for each question.
 An answer must be recorded for a question before the computer allows display of the next question.
 You may flag questions for later review if you are unsure of the answer.
-For further information, refer to Appendix D.
+For further information regarding the computer administration of the examination, refer to Appendix C.